dulhara19/Principal_Component_Analysis/README2.md

 Where:

-    AA is an m×nm×n matrix
+    A is an m×nm×n matrix

     U is an m×mm×m orthogonal matrix (columns are unit vectors, like basis for input space)